alnah/py-asteroids/README.md

 python --version
 ```

-If you need to install Python, download the latest version from python.org.
+If you need to install Python, [download the latest version](https://www.python.org/downloads/).

-Additionally, make sure /usr/local/bin is included in your system’s $PATH.
+Additionally, make sure `/usr/local/bin` is included in your system’s `$PATH`.
 Check by running:

 ```
 echo $PATH | grep /usr/local/bin